TritonDataCenter/sdc-headnode/README.md

 interactive installer.
 Particularly for local development work, it can be convenient to specify these in advance.
-The `answers.json.tmpl` and `answers.json.tmpl.external` files provide usable examples for local developement; the former configures only the admin network on setup, the latter configures an external network as well.
+The `answers.json.tmpl` and `answers.json.tmpl.external` files provide usable examples for local development; the former configures only the admin network on setup, the latter configures an external network as well.

 The inclusion of a setup answers file in the resultant installation media is